BBVA/openshift-utils/kafka/README.md

 Kafka cluster deployment.

-The resources found here are template for Openshift catalog.
+The resources found here are templates for Openshift catalog.

 ## Topologies